ajgafford/Amazon-EDA-Modeling/README.md

 # Amazon Sales EDA and Modeling
-*A data analyst exploratory analysis and modeling project made with Amazon sales and rating data.*
+*A data analyst exploratory and modeling project made with Amazon sales and rating data.*

 ## Overview
 This project analyzes Amazon product pricing, sales, and ratings data, applying data preprocessing, exploratory analysis, and modeling techniques to uncover trends and relationships in the dataset.